axibase/atsd/rule-engine/notifications/aws-sqs.md

 The message is submitted to the specified AWS SQS endpoint using the `POST` method with `application/x-www-form-urlencoded` content type.
 The request includes additional AWS headers (Authorization, X-Amz-Date) and is signed with [AWS Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

-The default message uses the JSON format and includes all fields, including entity and metric metadata.
+The default message template uses the JSON format and includes all fields, including entity and metric metadata.

 ## Response